Rilla of Ingleside: Plot summary

 Anne's youngest son, Shirley, comes of age and immediately joins the flying corps.
 Susan was deeply touched when Shirley called her "Mother Susan" before he went.
 Jerry Meredith is wounded at Vimy Ridge, and in early May 1918, Jem is reported wounded and missing following a trench raid.
 The Blythes spend nearly five months not knowing Jem's fate, but are encouraged by Dog Monday's continued presence at the train station, as Susan reasons a dog so troubled by the death of his master's brother surely would sense a tragedy involving his master.
 Finally the family receives a telegram: Jem had been taken prisoner in Germany, but eventually escaped to Holland and is now proceeding to England for medical treatment.

 When the war finally ends, the rest of the boys from Glen St. Mary return home.
 Mary Vance and Miller Douglas announce plans to marry, with Miller deciding to pursue a career in Mr. Flagg's store after losing a leg in the war.
 Jem returns on an afternoon train and is met by a joyful Dog Monday.
 Jims' father returns with a young merry English bride and takes Jims to live with them nearby; Rilla is glad she can still remain part of Jims' life.

 Life after war resumes.
 Jem plans to return to college, since he and Faith cannot be married until he finishes studying medicine.
 Faith, Nan, and Diana plan to teach school, while Jerry, Carl, and Shirley will return to Redmond, along with Una, who plans to take a Household Science course.
 Noting that Kenneth Ford has survived the war but has not contacted her, Rilla concludes that his interest must have faded and she should consider joining the college-bound group.
+Una and Walter share a romantic bond that Montgomery hints at, but their story is cut short by his death.

 Finally, Kenneth returns home and proposes to Rilla with the question "Is it Rilla-my-Rilla?"—to which Rilla lisps, "Yeth," a rare slip into her childhood habit.